Stephen-Echessa/Therapy-Chatbot-with-Mistral-Langchain-Chainlit/README.md

 # Therapy Chatbot Assistant

 The Therapy Chatbot Assistant is a project aimed at providing personalized therapy support through a conversational interface.
-Leveraging two models, GPT-4 through its API and Mistral-7B locally for natural language processing, this chatbot utilizes a RAG (Retrieval-Augmented Generation) implementation of Large Language Models (LLMs) for accurate responses.
+Leveraging two models, GPT-4 through its API and Mistral-7B for local testing, this chatbot utilizes a RAG (Retrieval-Augmented Generation) implementation of Large Language Models (LLMs) for accurate responses.
 I also used Chainlit to build a production ready Conversational AI interface.

+## File Descriptions
+1.) data/Reading 2 Text Analytics for Beginners using NLTK_240116_161801.pdf - Document on Natural Language Processing to test out the model on a smaller dataset.

+2.) data/Cognitive Behavioral Therapy Made Simple 10 Strategies for Managing Anxiety, Depression, Anger, Panic, and Worry (Seth J. Gillihan).pdf - Document on Cognitive behavioural therapy to train final model.

+3.)
+Results - Folder containing screenshots of implementation of the model on a user interface.

+4.)
+NLP_Tests - Folder containing different model implementations of NLP tasks, some being RAG-Based trained off the NLP dataset.

+5.) therapy_mistral_final_model.py - File containing therapy-based Mistral Model.

+6.) therapy_gpt_final_model.py - Main file containing therapy-based GPT-4 Model.
+Takes shorter time to run than Mistral.

+7.) requirement.txt - List of libraries to install.

 ## Features